willburgir/PortfolioBuilder/readme.md

 **All images shown on this page are drafts and will be replaced with better ones soon.**

 **TODO:**
+- Show % as $ for composition implementation
 - Let users highlight any portfolio on the curve (from input)
 - Extend Capital Allocation Line beyond 100% into optimal portfolio (for investors with leverage)
 - Output a PDF report